Divakar001/RestAPIautomation/README.md

 # RestAPIautomation
-This will contains the code for automating the RestAPI with HTTP URL Connection &amp; Unirest plugins
+This will contains the code for automating the RestAPI with buildin java HTTP URL Connection &amp; Unirest plugins